Almost every American loves to chill down on the weekends and burn some steak or hotdog in their charcoal grill in their front or backyard.

 - Thanks to the extra-thick heat guard the handle stays protected from the heat

-- The material used for this chimney starter is not stainless steel, so it gets discolored and, in some cases, rusty after
+- The material used for this chimney starter is not stainless steel, so it gets discolored and, in some cases, rusty after a several uses

 - Wooden handle tends to be slippery (use heat-resistant gloves is recommended)

 The BBQ Dragon Chimney of Insanity Charcoal Starter has a unique design that allows it to ignite charcoal briquettes at an even faster rate than the fastest known starters in the market.

 The reason why this is so is because it’s the only one of its kind that features the innovative 90- degree elbow air intake tube that can be powered by an external mini electric fan that literally blows air into the starter.

 This is also the first chimney starter to feature its vent holes in the shape of the letter of its name “BBQ Dragon,” which is catchy and adds aesthetics to the overall design.

 Since the letters are bored through the cylinder are rather unusually larger than conventional vent holes, it helps draw more air into the starter and allows for faster ignition of the charcoal lumps.